 Shengxian Tu is a distinguished professor at the School of Biomedical Engineering, Shanghai

-Jiao Tong University and the director of Shanghai Jiao Tong University-Pulse Medical imaging joint lab.
+Jiao Tong University and the director of Cardiovascular Innovative Instrument and Intelligent Computing lab at biomedical instrument institute and director of Shanghai Jiao Tong University-Pulse Medical imaging joint lab.
 He received his master degree in Biomedical Engineering

 from Shanghai Jiao Tong University in 2008.
 After that, he joined the Medis